 To find out, TWB - in collaboration with IFRC - remotely surveyed 124 humanitarian staff in April 2020.
-The survey was administered by Congolese Red Cross volunteers supported by IFRC staff in Ituri, North Kivu and South Kivu Provinces in eastern DRC.
+The survey was administered by Congolese Red Cross volunteers supported by IFRC staff in Ituri, North Kivu

 At the time of the survey, there were fewer than ten confirmed COVID-19 patients in the three provinces.
 Although the epidemiological situation was similar, respondents in each province gave very different answers.
 This brief summarizes the findings.